SaltyMonkey/fps-manager/README.md

 - Fully clientside (FPS Manager will never send something to server)
 - Class based configuration (just in-game events not enough?
 Enjoy custom settings combinations automatic switch based on game class)
 - Shareable configuration (friend want to use your settings?
 It is not issue anymore.
 Just drag and drop them!)
-- Dynamic configuration (FPS Manager can detect presets changes at your drive without game restart!)
 - Custom modes (don't like predefined settings for configurations or they can't fit your gameplay? just rename everything or create personal configurations)
 - Optional commands (commands IS OPTIONAL and can be disabled in settings)
 - Interactive messages (Want to know details about mod automation decisions?
 Just use interactive mode)